 Barea ejected for flagrant, but did Griffin flop?

 Barea ejected for flagrant, but did Griffin flop?
 J.J.
 Barea was giving up about 10 inches and 70 pounds to Blake Griffin.
-Check out this story on USATODAY.com: http://ftw.usatoday.com/2017/03/dallas-mavericks-jj-barea-blake-griffin-altercation-ejection-flop-smile-rick-carlisle-matthews-clippers-nba J.J.
+Check out this story on muskego-newberlinnow.com: http://usat.ly/2nK6g2L J.J.
 Brea, who's maybe 6-feet tall and 185 pounds, was ejected after getting into an altercation with Blake Griffin during the third quarter of the Mavericks' 97-95 win over the Clippers in Dallas on Thursday night.

 Add your comments below